conduktor/conduktor-docs/docs/platform/installation/get-started/kubernetes.md

 ### Install the Console Chart

-Configure the platform with the following values:
+Configure the Console with the following values:

 ```shell
 # values.yaml